-Please refer to pages 48-49 of the 2010-11 GPRC calendar regarding plagiarism, cheating and the resultant penalties.
+Please refer to the relevant section of the online 2011-12 GPRC calendar regarding plagiarism, cheating and the resultant penalties.
 These are serious issues and will be dealt with severely.
 Keep in mind that your instructor employs electronic plagiarism detection services.